Jaegermeiste/MSCognitiveServicesHowToGuide/index.md

 ## How-To Guide for using Microsoft Cognitive Services

-Microsoft Azure Cognitive Servcices is a colleciton of APIs that, when combined, enable intelligent user interacitons and insights into content.
+Microsoft Azure Cognitive Services is a collection of APIs that, when combined, enable intelligent user interactions and insights into content.

 To demonstrate Cognitive Services, this guide will walk through the creation of a Video Indexer API account.